Berta Rojas

-Berta Rojas (born 23 September 1966) is a Paraguayan classical guitarist that won two Latin Grammy Awards on 2022 in its 23rd edition with her latest album entitled "Legado", the first in the "Best Classical Music Album" category, becoming the first Latin Grammy for Paraguay, and the second award in the "Best Contemporary Classical Composition" category for Anido's Portrait: I. Chacarera, composed by Sergio Assad, who was commissioned by the guitarist to write a piece in tribute to María Luisa Anido.
-In 2012 she was nominated for Best Instrumental Album in the Latin Grammys for her album "Día y Medio (A Day and a Half)" which she recorded with Paquito D’Rivera.
-For her album "Salsa Roja (Red Sauce)", she was nominated at the 2014 Latin Grammy Awards in the category of Best Classical Album.
+Berta Rojas (born 23 September 1966) is a Paraguayan classical guitarist.
+She was awarded a Latin Grammy for her album "Legado" (2022) in the category of "Best Classical Album".
+The same album received another statuette for "Best Contemporary Classical Contemporary Composition" for Anido's Portrait, written by Sergio Assad.
+She has been nominated to the Latin Grammy on three other occasions: In 2012 she was nominated for Best Instrumental Album in the Latin Grammys for her album "Día y Medio (A Day and a Half)" which she recorded with Paquito D'Rivera.
+For her album "Salsa Roja", she was nominated at the 2014 Latin Grammy Awards in the category of Best Classical Album.
 She got her third nomination in the 16th Annual Latin Grammy Awards for Best Tango Album for her album "History of Tango", which she recorded with the iconic Camerata Bariloche.

 Background and education

-Berta Rojas was praised for having “introduced a new dimension in the emotional reaches of the instrument,” according to El País newspaper in 1991.
-Since then she has gone on to build an international career and was lauded by the Washington Post as a "guitarist extraordinaire" and by Classical Guitar Magazine as "ambassador of the classical guitar."
+Berta Rojas was praised for having "introduced a new dimension in the emotional reaches of the instrument", according to El País newspaper in 1991.
+Since then she has gone on to build an international career and was lauded by the Washington Post as a "guitarist extraordinaire" and by Classical Guitar Magazine as "ambassador of the classical guitar".

 She had her first music lessons with guitarist Emiliano Aiub Riveros.
 She then studied guitar briefly with Carlos Vázquez, and began her formal education in classical guitar at age 10 under the instruction of Felipe Sosa and Violeta de Mestral.
 At the same time, she also studied piano with Rosa Mereles de López at the Jorge Báez Conservatory.

 Rojas moved to Uruguay in 1986 to continue her studies with Uruguayan professor Abel Carlevaro.
 There she enrolled in the Escuela Universitaria de Música (Universidad de la República), where she obtained a Bachelor of Music in Classical Guitar, studying under guitarist Eduardo Fernández and Mario Paysée.

 In 1996, Rojas was named a Fellow of the Americas by the Kennedy Center for the Performing Arts for her artistic excellence.
 This recognition helped her acquire the means to continue her formal education in the United States.
 That same year, she began her graduate studies at the Peabody Institute.
 In 1997 she received a scholarship from the Organization of American States which financed her remaining studies.
 She received a Master of Music from Peabody Institute under the instruction of Manuel Barrueco and Ray Chester.
 In 2000, Rojas received her Graduate Performance Diploma at the same institution under Barrueco and Julian Gray.